Gabriela Martínez: Career summary

 Martinez has represented Guatemala for over a decade, winning 35 medals, highlighted by gold in Women's Singles at the 2018 World Championships and gold in Women's Doubles at the 2023 Pan American Games.

 Personal life and honors

-Martinez's older sister, Andrea, also played racquetball as a junior, and is married to Coby Iwaasa.
+Martinez's older sister, Andrea, also played racquetball as a junior, and is married to Canadian racquetballer Coby Iwaasa.

 Martinez was named one of the 100 most powerful women in Central America by Forbes Central America in 2023.